zhezhaoa/ngram2vec/README.md

 **counts2ppmi** learns PPMI matrix from counts<br>
 **counts2shuf** shuffles the counts<br>
 **counts2bin** transfer counts into binary format, which is supported by glove<br>
-**glovef** supports arbitrary context features, we use a modification of word2vec, word2vecf (implemented by Omer Levy), to train SGNS model.
+**word2vecf** supports arbitrary context features (implemented by Omer Levy), which is used to train SGNS model **glovef** supports arbitrary context features.
 In spirit of word2vecf, we implement glovef upon glove.

 ## Acknowledgments

 This toolkit is inspired by Omer Levy's work http://bitbucket.org/omerlevy/hyperwords<br>
 We reuse part of his code in this toolkit.
+We also thank him for his kind suggestions.
 We build glovef upon glove https://github.com/stanfordnlp/GloVe